 Now we know what UTM parameters mean (and what they do), let’s move onto the fun part: how to actually use UTM codes.

 This information is added to the end of every external link you’re placing.
 That way, you can drill down into the UTM codes through Google Analytics and see exactly where your traffic comes from.

 However, Alex Birkett of Omniscient Digital has a word of warning: “Don’t use UTMs to track internal links on your own website.
 That will strip acquisition source data and split your sessions.”

-Don’t feel overwhelmed at the thought of adding this code manually.
+Don’t feel overwhelmed at the thought of setting UTM parameters manually.